open62541/open62541-www/doc/master/_static/statuscodes.rst

    /* The request has not been processed by the server yet. */
    #define UA_STATUSCODE_BADREQUESTNOTCOMPLETE 0x81130000

+   /* The operation is not allowed because a transaction is in progress. */
+   #define UA_STATUSCODE_BADTRANSACTIONPENDING 0x80E80000

    /* The device identity needs a ticket before it can be accepted. */
    #define UA_STATUSCODE_BADTICKETREQUIRED 0x811F0000